 The following methods are a few different ways to produce bubbles in a bottle of wine.
 There is a lot more information behind each of these techniques, but this is a good start to get the general idea.
 We’ll start with the oldest method and move forward through time and technological advances.
 Continue Reading »

-For your summer enjoyment, we would like to recommend a fantastic seasonal six-pack from Uinta Brewing in Salt Lake City, Utah – a blonde ale appropriately named Sum’r.
-It’s a “session beer” by definition which means it’s low in alcohol, very clean – essentially, a brew designed for a “drinking session,” in which the modern idea is to try an array of beers.
-Continue Reading »
+For your summer enjoyment, we would like to recommend a fantastic six pack from Uinta Brewing in Salt Lake City, Utah – a blonde ale appropriately named Sum’r.

 Ahh, rosé season… Every March, I wait expectantly for the release of the year’s rosés like a puppy waits for a treat.
 I feel a special giddiness the moment we fill our wine shelves with pretty pink and peach-hued bottles that beautifully catch and reflect the sunlight.

 This year, my trip to Italy’s most renowned wine show, VinItaly, took on a different emphasis and dynamic.
 In previous years, navigating thronged pavilions of growers and tasters and trailing fellow importers was at center stage.
 This time, while those goals remained important, the focus was on introducing Jessica, a talented and emerging wine buyer for the shop, to many of the people that stand behind the Italian wines on our shelves.

 We’re welcoming the first sunny weeks of spring with magnums of elegant white wine from Provence.
 This minuscule production Bandol Blanc from Château de Pibarnon is a blend of mostly Clairette and Bourboulenc with some Roussanne, Ugni Blanc and small amounts of other white grapes including Viognier.